pyguy12/LeetCodeProblems/README.md

 # LeetCodeProblems
-My solutions to problems on LeetCode
+My solutions to problems on LeetCode written in Javascript using ES6 conventions.